sfernana/FCCDIRAC/README.md

 Installation scripts (e.g. **ilcdirac-install.sh**) and cfg files (e.g. **defaults-ILCDIRAC.cfg**) may differ according to your VO.

-This client is composed of a set of commands that allow you to manage your jobs as well as your data.
+This client is composed of a set of commands which allows you to manage your jobs as well as your data.

 ILCDIRAC client requires your certificate in a specific format, you need to convert your GRID certificate from p12 format (as you exported it from your browser) to PEM format.

-But don't worry, the client has already a tool for that :D (dirac-cert-convert.sh).
+But don't worry, the client has already a tool for that :D (**dirac-cert-convert.sh**).

 It will store your converted certificate to your **.globus** directory.